-This is a question many people use to ask my advice and in my opinion, Gi and No-Gi are 2 completely different universes.
+This is a question many people ask and in my opinion, gi and no-gi are two completely different universes.

-I’ve been involved with Jiu-Jitsu since 1970 and I’ve experienced myself training without the Gi with the best of the best Luta Livre (ground fight system practiced in Brasil without the Gi), and I can tell you that even with only 3 years of experience of Jiu-Jitsu at the time, I’ve had epic battles with the top Luta Livre guys with over 20 years of experience including the founders, and I use to invite them for a friendly Gi training, my invitations they were never accepted.
-I think they just lacked the confidence to enter the Gi World.
+I’ve been involved with Jiu-Jitsu since 1970 and I’ve personally experienced training without the gi with the best of the best Luta Livre (ground fighting system practiced in Brasil without the gi), and I can tell you that even with only 3 years of experience of Jiu-Jitsu at the time, I’ve had epic battles with the top Luta Livre guys with over 20 years of experience including the founder.
+Many lacked the confidence to enter the Gi World.

 My advice is to start your training in a Gi and focus on the basics always.